miniBill/elm-codegen-feature-flags/README.md

         (field "experimentalAnimationLibary" JD.bool) -- typo!
 ```

-Now, in our applications we have ways of preventing some of these issues.
+Now, in our applications we have ways of preventing many of these issues.
 We could use custom types
-instead of booleans, or we could tag all of them with phantom types to avoid mixups.
-We could use
+instead of booleans, or tag all of them with phantom types to avoid mixups.
+We could use functions
-functions or clever type aliases to get the compiler to guide us through the decoder, encoder etc.
+or clever type aliases to get the compiler to guide us through the decoder, encoder etc. We could
-We could write tests!
-And I strongly encourage you to do that in the _interesting_ parts of your
+write tests!
+And I strongly encourage you to do all that in the _interesting_ parts of your
 application.

 But feature flags aren't interesting!
 They're a common pattern, it's a pile of data for powering
 `if` expressions, and the only thing custom to you is the field name, at the end of the day. **So
 why not codegen them?**

-## What this library offers
+## What this library generates

 Straightforwardly, this is a codegen module that can make you an arbitrarily large record full of
 `Bools` and `Maybe String`s.
-The generated code also has some utility functions that I've found
+The generated code has some utility functions that I've found useful in
-useful in working with feature flags.
-At your discretion, it also mixes in encoding/decoding for
+working with feature flags.
+At your discretion, it also mixes in encoding/decoding for JSON and/or
-JSON and/or URL querystrings.
-If you're being picky, you can note that other than the alias name
+URL querystrings.
+If you're being meticulous, you can note that other than the alias name I've
-I've picked, you could use this for any kind of record where all the types are `Bool` or `Maybe
+picked, you could use this for any kind of record where all the types are `Bool` or `Maybe String`.
-String`.

 Used in elm-codegen, generally it'll look something like this: